 Role and Responsibilities: The MI BOSCOC HUD CoC Application and Evaluation Committee is responsible for the development of the annual HUD CoC Program local application and scorecards, as well as the project application evaluation process that is used to evaluate, score, and rank CoC projects (renewal and new as directed by the Governance Council).
 The Committee also facilitates funding recommendations for projects included in the annual CoC consolidated application.

 Membership: HUD CoC Application and Evaluation Committee members will serve two-year terms.
-Members are solicited from the full membership every two years.
+Members are welcome to join each year.
+Committee members must not be applicants for the funding.
+Annually, members must complete the online training available related to the funding process.
 Committee members may resign at any time by giving written or oral notice to the MI BOSCOC staff.

 MI BOSCOC COORDINATED ENTRY

 Role and Responsibilities: The MI BOSCOC Coordinated Entry Committee is responsible to evaluate, update, and recommend training for the MI BOSCOC Coordinated Entry Policy and the Local Planning Body procedures.
+This committee also is home to the HARA Subcommittee and Shelter Subcommittee.

 Membership: Coordinated Entry Committee members will serve two-year terms.
 Members are solicited from the full membership every two years.
 Committee members may resign at any time by giving written or oral notice to the MI BOSCOC staff.